What Does it Mean to Study Veterinary Science?

 - What is the primary focus of the degree or certificate program?

-- What primary issues does the degree cover in its program trajectory?
+- What primary issues does the program cover in its curriculum?

 - Is the program accredited?

 - What are the coursework and time requirements of the program?

 - What opportunities are offered by the program that may advance my knowledge?

 - What are the credentials and areas of specialization of the faculty?